Magazine vs Clip: Cutting Through the ‘Clip vs Mag' Confusion

 clip vs mag

 Where does the 'clip vs mag' confusion stem from?
-Well, it's mostly a result of popular culture.
+Well, it's mostly a result of pop culture.
 Many movies, video games, and even some firearm enthusiasts misuse these terms interchangeably, leading to a worldwide mix-up.
-It's like calling a 'remote control' a 'clicker'; it might get the point across, but it's not technically accurate.

-Correct Usage - When to use 'Magazine' and 'Clip'
+Correct Usage: When to Say ‘Magazine’ and ‘Clip’

 clip vs mag